muratk5n/thirdwave/en/README.md

 ---

-When the transistor density doubles, clock rate can go up 1.4x, while power consumption stays the same (despite having twice the number of transistors running faster).
+"When the transistor density doubles, clock rate can go up 1.4x, while power consumption stays the same (despite having twice the number of transistors running faster).
 Ceased to apply [since] ~2005 (because leakage became significant), [now]